-- (iv) If there is no person described in subparagraphs (B)(i) to (B)(iii), inclusive, of this subdivision within the United States, the producer is the person who is the importer of record for the product into the United States; - (v) If there is no person described in subparagraphs (B)(i) to (B)(iv), inclusive, of this subdivision with a commercial presence within the state, the producer is the person who first sells, offers for sale or distributes the product in or into this state;
+103 (iv) If there is no person described in subparagraphs (B)(i) to (B)(iii), inclusive, of this subdivision within the United States, the producer is the person who is the importer of record for the product into the United States;

+(v) If there is no person described in subparagraphs (B)(i) to (B)(iv), inclusive, of this subdivision with a commercial presence within the state, the producer is the person who first sells, offers for sale or distributes the product in or into this state;

-- (C) A person is the producer of a covered battery or battery-containing product containing one or more covered batteries sold, offered for sale or distributed in or into this state, as defined in subparagraph (A) of this subdivision, except where another party has contractually accepted responsibility as a responsible producer and has joined a registered battery stewardship organization as the producer for that covered battery or battery-containing product containing one or more covered batteries under this section.
-Any such producer of a covered battery that is included in a battery-containing product shall provide written certification of membership in such a battery stewardship organization to both the producer of the battery-containing product that contains one or more covered batteries and the battery stewardship organization of which such battery producer is a member. - 129 (13) "Program" means a program implemented by a battery 130 stewardship organization consistent with an approved battery 131 stewardship plan. - 132 (14) "Rechargeable battery" means a battery that contains one or more 133 voltaic or galvanic cells, electrically connected to produce electric 134 energy, that is designed to be recharged.
+111 (C) A person is the producer of a covered battery or battery-112 containing product containing one or more covered batteries sold, 113 offered for sale or distributed in or into this state, as defined in 114 subparagraph (A) of this subdivision, except where another party has 115 contractually accepted responsibility as a responsible producer and has 116 joined a registered battery stewardship organization as the producer for 117 that covered battery or battery-containing product containing one or 118 more covered batteries under this section.

+(12) "Program" means a program implemented by a battery stewardship organization consistent with an approved battery stewardship plan.

+(13) "Rechargeable battery" means a battery that contains one or more voltaic or galvanic cells, electrically connected to produce electric energy, that is designed to be recharged.

-135 (15) "Recycling" means recycling, reclamation or reuse as defined in 136 section 22a-207 of the general statutes.
-For purposes of this section, 137 recycling does not include: (A) Combustion; (B) incineration; (C) energy 138 generation; (D) fuel production; or (E) beneficial reuse in the 139 construction and operation of a solid waste landfill, including use as 140 alternative daily cover.
+(14) "Recycling" means recycling, reclamation or reuse as defined in section 22a-207 of the general statutes.
+For purposes of this section, recycling does not include: (A) Combustion; (B) incineration; (C) energy generation; (D) fuel production; or (E) beneficial reuse in the construction and operation of a solid waste landfill, including use as alternative daily cover.